 The key to treatment is accurate diagnosis.
 Because discs tend to dislike flexion we treat them into extension and because facet joints don’t like extension we treat them into flexion.
-As you can guess if one way makes it better, the opposite way will generally make it worse and so without an accurate diagnosis it may be being treated in the wrong direction.
+As you can guess if one way makes it better, the opposite way will generally make it worse and so without an accurate diagnosis, it may be being treated in the wrong direction.

 It’s important to note that our spine is a very strong and robust structure designed for movement and very rarely does it break.
 With this in mind it’s important when we have back pain to keep on moving, just make sure we are doing it in the right direction.
 These conditions can be very delicate and without accurate diagnosis and treatment they can either get worse or relapse due to segmental instability around the spine.

-1. Ensure you have a good Ergonomic set-up at your desk, bike, car seat etc. This acts to prevent poor posture that promotes spinal stiffness and overloading in one position.
+1. Ensure you have a good Ergonomic set-up at your desk, bike, car seat, etc. This acts to prevent poor posture that promotes spinal stiffness and overloading in one position.
 If static movement can’t be avoided, getting up from the desk and stretching every hour is imperative.

 2. Movement and stretching before and after exercise to keep muscle tension low as possible.
-The real problem with most musculoskeletal problems is lack of movement that promotes stiffness and predisposes us to injury.
+The real problem with most musculoskeletal problems is the lack of movement which promotes stiffness and predisposes us to injury.
 So move regularly and engage in regular exercise.
 It doesn’t even need to be anything specific, just make sure you keep on moving.